 PURCHASERS RESPOND: ENOUGH IS ENOUGH Several recent lawsuits have charged that major insurers are going beyond simple neglect of their self-funded clients' interests and have secretly overcharged plans.
 01 Kraft Challenges Aetna Kraft Heinz Company Employee Administration Board, et al. v.
-Aetna Life Insurance Company Kraft Heinz alleges Aetna paid millions of dollars in provider claims that never should have been paid and wrongfully retained millions of dollars in undisclosed fees.
-Kraft Heinz alleges that Aetna failed to give the company its own medical claims data, paid duplicate claims, failed to properly collect overpayments, and reprocessed claims for a lower amount while failing to refund or credit Kraft Heinz.
-The suit asserts that Aetna subsequently negotiated lower payments to out-of-network providers while keeping the difference, and then comingled plan assets with its own account.
-Kraft Heinz also alleges Aetna applied less rigorous claims adjudication standards to self-funded plan claims than it applied when adjudicating claims for its fully funded plans.
+Aetna Life Insurance Company Kraft Heinz alleges Aetna paid millions of dollars in provider claims that never should have been paid and wrongfully retained millions of dollars in undisclosed fees.^{viii} Kraft Heinz alleges that Aetna failed to give the company its own medical claims data, paid duplicate claims, failed to properly collect overpayments, and reprocessed claims for a lower amount while failing to refund or credit Kraft Heinz.
+The suit asserts that Aetna subsequently negotiated lower payments to out-of-network providers while keeping the difference, and then commingled plan assets with its own account.^{ix} Kraft Heinz also alleges Aetna applied less rigorous claims adjudication standards to self-funded plan claims than it applied when adjudicating claims for its fully funded plans.
 Furthermore, the suit alleges that Aetna induced providers to join Aetna's network by agreeing to place providers on exclusion lists that commit Aetna to providing limited or no scrutiny of provider claims.
-Kraft Heinz also alleges Aetna applied less rigorous claims adjudication standards to self-funded plan claims than it applied when adjudicating claims for its fully funded plans.
-Furthermore, the suit alleges that Aetna induced providers to join Aetna's network by agreeing to place providers on exclusion lists that commit Aetna to providing limited or no scrutiny of provider claims.
-Kraft Heinz alleges Aetna paid millions of dollars in provider claims that never should have been paid and wrongfully retained millions of dollars in undisclosed fees.

 Purchasers Respond:Enough is Enough Continued 02 UNIONS CHEATED Trustees of International Union of Bricklayers and Allied Craftworkers Local 1 Connecticut Health Fund et al. v.
-Elevance, Inc., et al. Plaintiffs allege that Elevance (formerly Anthem) repriced claims for reduced payments, charged the union the higher price, then kept the savings due back to the plan. \$\$\$\$\$\$\$\$\$ \$\$\$\$\$\$\$\$\$ 03 INFLATED FEES The appeal in Massachusetts Laborers' Health and Welfare Fund, et al. v.
+Elevance, Inc., et al. Plaintiffs allege that Elevance (formerly Anthem) repriced claims for reduced payments, charged the union the higher price, then kept the savings due back to the plan.^x \$\$\$\$\$\$\$\$\$ \$\$\$\$\$\$\$\$\$ 03 Inflat INFLATED FEES The appeal in Massachusetts Laborers' Health and Welfare Fund, et al. v.
 Blue Cross Blue Shield of Massachusetts The health and welfare fund alleges that Blue Cross failed to accurately price claims, which caused millions of dollars in plan overpayments.
 The fund alleges Blue Cross calculated some claim payments exceeding what providers billed, processed erroneous pricing for hospital stays and procedures, and retained recovery fees where overpayments stemmed from its own errors.
-The appeal also alleges that Blue Cross retained inflated recovery fees by applying the recovery percentage to the higher original claim amounts instead of the lower recovered amount.
-THE BOTTOM LINE When your organization is fighting for talent, fighting economic headwinds, and fighting global competition it shouldn't have to fight its health care partners over the integrity of their business practices.
+The appeal also alleges that Blue Cross retained inflated recovery fees by applying the recovery percentage to the higher original claim amounts instead of the lower recovered amount.^{xi} THE BOTTOM LINE When your organization is fighting for talent, fighting economic headwinds, and fighting global competition it shouldn't have to fight its health care partners over the integrity of their business practices.
 Yet if a plan administrator does not advocate on the plan's behalf, what can your organization do to protect itself?

 DEFENDING Your plan

-Uncovering the Illustion of PPO Discounts
+Uncovering the Illusion of PPO Discounts

 First, recognize that your networks' PPO discounts are not the solution.
 PPO discount percentages have been in place for decades, yet overbilling has worsened.
 PPO discounts that are a percentage of billed charges are phantom savings, as charges are inflated to egregious levels.
 If a hospital charges five times its underlying service cost, a 40% PPO discount still results in payment that is three times the service cost.

 PPO DISCOUNTS ARE DECEPTIVE

 The visual comparison will immediately show that even after a significant 40% 500% discount, the payment is still substantially higher than the underlying service cost.
 500% 300% 400% 300% 100% 200% 100% 0% Cost Charge Payment